joshuaseaton/dotfiles/README.md

 ## Bootstrap

-This routine is just intended to set things up on a new machine, bootstrapping the checkout of this repo, the installation of Nushell and the custom configuration contained within, and the setting of it as the default terminal shell.
+This routine is just intended to set things up on a new machine, bootstrapping the checkout of this repo and installing Nushell (along with our custom configuration for it).

 ```sh
 # The checkout *must* take place at $HOME/.dotfiles.